Skip to content

 Unfortunately, I can’t say you’ll get X or Y mortgage rate if you have Z credit score, there are just too many factors in play all at once.
 And credit score is just one of them, albeit a very important one.

-But I can say that your credit score is hugely influential in determining both the mortgage rate you’ll receive and whether you’ll receive home loan financing to begin with.
+But I can say that your credit score is hugely influential in determining both the mortgage rate you’ll receive and whether you’ll successfully obtain home loan financing to begin with.

 So it’s recommended that you check your credit score(s) 3+ months before applying for a mortgage to see where you stand.
 And continue to monitor them up until you apply.